bryce-walsh/VAFinalProject/README.md

 Information on the specific mini-challenge we endeavored to solve: https://vast-challenge.github.io/2019/MC2.html

 ## Description of the Dashboard
-Our system is divided into two views.
+A live demo of the dashboard is available at: https://bryce-walsh.github.io/VAFinalProject/map.html Our system is divided into two views.
 On the left is a map of St. Himark where the color of each neighborhood maps to the estimated average radiation level of that neighborhood (Green=Low, Red=High).
 There is a checkbox on the lower left that toggles whether the map